 Talking to your baby

 Dads should start talking to their baby from the moment they’re born.
 It’s very important since they recognise their dad’s voice from having heard it in the womb so it’s a very, very reassuring and familiar sound to them.
 They can tune into it straight away and turn towards voices they recognise.
-Spend lots of time chatting and singing to your baby.
-Dads should try to remember all the lullabies and nursery rhymes that they heard as a child and teach them to their new baby.
+Spend lots of time chatting and singing to your baby – try teaching them lullabies and nursery rhymes that you heard as a child.

 Bonding and playtime with dads